ligato/docs/docs/plugins/linux-plugins.md

 # Linux Plugins

-This section describes the Linux plugins provided by the VPP agent.
+This section describes the VPP Agent Linux plugins.
 Each plugin section provides:

 - Short description
 - Pointers to the `*.proto` containing configuration/NB protobuf API definitions, the `models.go` file defining the model, and the conf file if one is available.